telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/overview.md

 ## Starting the Designer and Opening Reports

-To start/open the designer, double-click on an existing CS/VB file containing the report definition or right-click on it and select "View Designer".
-If there is no such file, you may create it using the __Add --> New Item --> Telerik Report *version*__ (from the *Reporting* menu of the wizard).
+To start/open the designer, open an existing CS/VB file containing the report definition, import or create it as explained below.

-You may create new Reports in the Visual Studio Report Designer, or open existing ones for editing.
-The designer lets you also import files from other supported formats.

 ### Creating New Reports and Importing Reports from other formats in the Designer